mgantlett/audio-viz/README.md

 # Audio Visualizer

-A TypeScript-based audio visualization application using p5.js for creative visual effects synchronized with audio.
+A TypeScript-based audio visualization application using p5.js and Magenta.js for creative visual effects synchronized with AI-generated music patterns.

 ## Project Structure